-- Data change requests will continue to be evaluated on a case-by-case basis. - Data change requests for the current program year may be submitted at any time during that year. - Data change requests for the prior program year will be accepted through September 15th of the following program year.
+- Data change requests are evaluated on a case-by-case basis. - Data change requests for the current program year may be submitted at any time during that year. - Data change requests for the prior program year will be accepted through September 15th of the following program year.